 Don’t expect to see significant improvement in the density of your hair for at least 4-6 months.

-By 12 months, if you are on the right track, you should a see significant and dramatic improvement to your hair density and quality.
+By 12 months, if you are on the right track, you should see a significant and dramatic improvement in your hair density and quality.

 Your ponytail should be thicker, your hair should be shinier, your eyebrows should be back, and so on.

-But this all assumes that what you are doing are the RIGHT therapy and the CORRECT treatment.
+But this all assumes that what you are doing is the RIGHT therapy and the CORRECT treatment.

 It’s certainly possible for you to make changes you think might be working but not see any progress at all for months.

 This is part of the trial and error process, so don’t be discouraged.

 Because it takes so long, you may want to make more than one change at a time to see if you can see improvement faster.

 While your thyroid can absolutely take your hair away, you still have control to bring it back.

 It won’t be easy, and the road may be long, but it’s absolutely possible.